nbswords/amazon-like-coupon-transaction-website/README.md

 Using XMAPP or any tool which support PHP.

-Use my case for example
+Here are procedure in my case

-1. put all file at "C:\xampp\htdocs"
+1. put all file ("test" folder) at "C:\xampp\htdocs"

 2. Open XMAPP,then start MySQL and Apache

 3. Open any browser, type "http://localhost/test/couponPage/" into address bar and Enter

+* Of course you need to config XMAPP first when firstly use it.

 4. DONE !!